icgc-dcc/dcc-cm/docker/dcc-portal-demo/README.md

 docker pull icgcdcc/dcc-portal-demo
 ```

-## Import data
+## Import Data

-Data which is required to power the portal is stored outside of the container making it reusable and reducing size of the container.
-The container expects that data directory is attached to the container as a volume to `/mnt/dcc_data` directory.
+The data which is required to power the portal is stored outside of the container, making it reusable and reducing size of the container image.
+The container expects that data directory be bind mounted from the host machine to the container as a volume to the `/mnt/dcc_data` directory.
 Make sure it has enough hard drive space and the production dataset is quite large:

  - DCC data release ~ 70GB
  - Elasticsearch indices ~ 40GB